deefour/interactor/README.md

 ## Context

-An interactor is given a context.
+An interactor runs based on a given context.
 The context contains everything the interactor needs to do its work.

-When an interactor does its single purpose, it may affect its given context.
+When an interactor performs its single purpose, it may affect the passed context.

 ### Adding to the Context

 As an interactor runs it can add information to the context.
+Within the scope of an interactor this can be achieved via a fluent interface on the context object.

 ```php
 $car = new Car;